xlladdins/xll/docs/Excel4MacrosQ-S.md

     > containing the same information.
 The connection string should be
     > horizontal array.

-Output\_ref    is a single cell reference where you want the completed connection string to be placed.
+Output\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a single cell reference where you want the completed connection string to be placed.
 Use output\_ref when you want SQL.OPEN to return the completed connection string.
 If output\_ref is omitted, a completed connection string will not be returned.

-Driver\_prompt     is a number from 1 to 4 specifying if and how you want to be prompted by the driver.
+Driver\_prompt&nbsp;&nbsp;&nbsp;&nbsp; is a number from 1 to 4
+specifying if and how you want to be prompted by the driver.
 This sets the fDriverCompletion flag in ODBC's SQLDriverConnect.

 <table>
 <tbody>